 - The JobBase allows a user to specify the input format, output format, and mapper to use

 - The JobBase itself is subclassed by import job base and Job base, which after better support for the particular configuration steps common to import or export-related jobs respectively

 - ImportjobBase-runImport() will call the configuration steps and run a job to import a table to HDFS

 àFor example.
 DataDrivenImportJob uses the DataDrivenDBInput Format to run an import.

 àMysql uses a different class(MysqlDumpImportJob)to run a direct-mode import.

 Importing data into Hive:-

-If the Hive table already exists, you can specify the –Hive-over write option to indicate that the existing table in Hive must be replaced.
+- If the Hive table already exists, you can specify the –Hive-over writes option to indicate that the existing table in Hive must be replaced.

 Ex: # sqoop create-Hive- table—connect jdbc:Mysql:

 /test – table sample-m 1—Hive-import